Nicholas Coleridge: Early life

-Coleridge was born in London, the son of David Coleridge, a descendant of the Romantic poet Samuel Taylor Coleridge who was chairman of Lloyd's of London in the late 1980s.
+Coleridge was born in London, the son of David Coleridge, the great-great-great-great nephew of Romantic poet Samuel Taylor Coleridge, who was chairman of Lloyd's of London in the late 1980s.
 He is the eldest of three brothers, and educated at Ashdown House, Eton College and Trinity College, Cambridge, where he studied theology and history of art.

 As an Eton schoolboy he won the Jeremy Thorpe prize for debating with his schoolfriend Craig Brown; the prize was later renamed when Thorpe's reputation fell under a shadow.

 Career

 Coleridge has served as chairman of The Victoria and Albert Museum, chairman and president of Conde Nast, co-chair of The Platinum Jubilee Pageant for the late Queen Elizabeth II, chairman of the PPA – the Professional Publishers' Association – and two-term chairman of the British Fashion Council for four years, overseeing London Fashion Week for the Department of Trade and Industry.
 In 2002, as chairman of the British Fashion Council, he suggested that the then Sunday Times fashion editor, Colin McDowell, was habitually too negative about British fashion designers.
 This drew criticism from McDowell, who accused Coleridge of jingoism.

 From 1989 to 2019, Coleridge was successively editorial director of Condé Nast Britain, managing director, Condé Nast Britain (1991–2017), vice president, Condé Nast International and president, Condé Nast International, the division of Condé Nast which publishes 139 magazines in 27 international markets, and over 100 websites.
 He was described by Campaign magazine in 2012 as “magazines' most compelling advocate for almost two decades”.
 Coleridge initiated Condé Nast's Vogue College of Fashion and Design in 2013, a degree-awarding academic institution in London's Soho.
 From 2017 to 2019, he was chairman of Condé Nast Britain.

 Coleridge was the chairman of the Victoria and Albert museum (2015–23).
 During his tenure, the museum opened its Exhibition Road courtyard, the Blavatnik Hall and Sainsbury Gallery, V&A Dundee in Scotland, Young V&A in Bethnal Green and initiated the two new museums on the Olympic Park – V&A Storehouse and V&A East.

 From 2008 to 2024, Coleridge was successively vice chairman and chairman (2013–2024) of HM The King's Campaign For Wool, a global endeavour established to promote the sheep and wool industries, as well as sustainability and biodiversity.